Or

 field, that this provision of the Immigration law is being misused quite

-regularly in a number of places besides New York .
-It is alleged that
+regularly in a number of places besides New York US

 To my current and former colleagues